MLcoderss/ML-project/README.md

 Also Dataset needed to build the project can be found [here](http://pages.swcp.com/stocks/).

 ### Helpful Tutorials , Books and Links
-Here is the name and links of important persons and other important stuffs.
+Here is the name and links of important persons and important stuffs.
   * Respected [Andrew NG] Sir and his course on [Coursera]
   * Book for [neural networks] written by [Michael Nelson]
   * Python from http://learnpython.org/